0xf0f/codenode/README.md

 >     def __iter__(self) -> 'Iterable[NodeType]': ...
 > ````
 >
-> Continually iterates the top iterator in the stack's item,
+> Continually iterates the top iterator in the stack's items,
-> popping each iterator off when they have no items left.
+> yielding each result then popping each iterator off when they
+> are exhausted.
 >

 #### Attributes